Jalki/Ignitro-Code-Test/README.md

 # Ignitro Code Test
- A coding test for Ignitro
+ A coding test for Ignitro.
+Testing my ability to create a static html website using html and css